Zhong-Lab-UCSD/HiFislides/README.md

 (2) Goal: this script will extract and print out all raw reads whose identifiers labeled with a "_1".
 In this way,  reads whose raw sequence found only once on the surface would be output.

 **getgenefromgtf.pl**
-creat bed format of gene annotation.
+create a bed format text file for gene annotation.

 **hifia_asort.pl**
 (1) two arguments